mulriple/RHTableViewProvider/README.md

 ## TODOs

 * This is currently best for more static tableViews and menus, I'll be re-implementing a version of 'cellForRowAtIndexPath' to lazy load in cells/sections without the boilerplate.
-* The idea has not yet been applied to editable tables but I'll have a go!
+(Adding a 'cell datasource' for the lazy loading, set default datasource as the provider not the view controller)
 * Add the option to use iOS 6 pull-to-refresh instead of the custom view
-* Add a 'cell datasource' for lazy loading, set default datasource as the provider not the view controller